kezzayuno/earthtokezzi/src/pages/style/index.md

 emojis used sparingly.

+never use "na" or "n/a": use none.

 never use e.g.: use "for example" or similar.

-never use i.e.: use "as in" or similar.
+never use i.e.: use "as in", "namely", or similar.

 lowercased everything. present tense. minimal passive voice, active voice is ideal and preferred. straightforward and simple writing (for example, no unnecessary descriptives and avoidance of market talk).